IVF treatment in Chennai

 - Fertilisation Failure- This can happen due to any inherent problem in any one of the couple.

 - The embryo may stop growing after fertilisation due to several reasons.

 Once fertilisation takes place, a couple’s chance of achieving pregnancy is same for IVF treatment in Chennai and ICSI.
 Chances of Pregnancy in humans is up to 30-40 % even with very good embryos.
 This is due to the low implantation capacity of human uterus.

 Can ICSI Treatment affect a baby’s development?

 If a woman gets pregnant naturally, there is a 1.5% to 3% chance that the baby will have a major birth defect.
-The chance of birth defects associated with ICSI is similar to IVF, but slightly higher than in natural conception.
+The chance of birth defects associated with ICSI is similar to IVF treatment in Chennai , but slightly higher than in natural conception.

 Some of the problems that cause infertility may be genetic.
 For example, male children conceived with the use of ICSI may have the same infertility issues as their fathers.
 Couple should go through a counselling process at a standard ICSI center with the help of Infertility specialists and embryologists.

 Infertility appears to be a shadow in the lives of those who cherish parenthood.
 IVF treatment in Chennai is a special technique to achieve pregnancy in those couples who cannot give birth naturally.
 IVF treatment is one of the most popular techniques in India for achieving pregnancy through Assisted Reproductive Technique.
 Egg donor IVF is a fertility treatment option for those who can’t use their own eggs due to various reasons.